kubevela/kubevela.github.io/docs/platform-engineers/workflow/steps.md

 ## CUE Actions

 The rest of CUE keys are actions that will be executed in order by KubeVela.
-To learn about how to compose such actions, keep reading the [CUE Actions Reference](./cue-actions).
+To learn about how to compose such actions, read [CUE Actions Reference](./cue-actions)